top of page

 (Not even for all the tea in China - and for anyone that knows me, I love my tea - would make me want to be re-live being a teenager again!)

-Then when you heap a load of exam pressure on top of that… well, emotions can become high and it can become a stressful period for not only the individual taking the exam but family members too.
+Then when you heap a load of exam pressure on top of that… well, emotions can run high and it can become a stressful period for not only the individual taking the exam, but family members too.

-As an ex-teacher and someone who sees many young adults in my Hypnotherapy practice, I have years of experience understanding children and teenagers both inside and outside of the classroom and I know the full well the impact that exam pressures play on their mental, and even physical, well-being.
+As an ex-teacher and someone who sees many young adults in my Hypnotherapy practice, I have years of experience understanding children and teenagers both inside and outside of the classroom and I know full well the impact that exam pressures can have on their mental, and even physical, well-being.

 Teenager overwhelmed with studying and revising